knuthaug/blog.knuthaugen.no/code/_posts/2025-11-28-living-with-deep-dependency-structures.md

 2. Set `minimumReleaseAge` in your Renovate configuration (dependabot users, see `cooldown`<sup><a href="#ref5">5</a></sup>) to the recommended two week period, or thereabouts.
 We quickly found out that you can install packages not meeting this requirement locally, so we followed it with setting `minimumReleaseAge` also in pnpm, but a slightly shorter time.
 If not, you might get race condition-like problems with package install.

-2. If you set pnpm `trustPolicy` config value, to `no-downgrade`, it will refuse to install packages where the new version has a lower trust level than the previous versions, looking at things like trusted publishers and package provenance.
+2. If you set pnpm `trustPolicy` config value, to `no-downgrade`<sup><a href="#ref6">6</a></sup>, it will refuse to install packages where the new version has a lower trust level than the previous versions, looking at things like trusted publishers and package provenance.

 3. Use the `best-practices` base configuration for renovate and extend it in a central location so all repos can use it.

 4. All actions used in build steps and CI should be pinned on a SHA1 hash for the version, not a version tag.
 So instead of `actions/checkout@v4` in an github action file, you specify `actions/checkout@08c6903cd8c0fde910a37f88322edcfb5dd907a8`.
 The contents of the tag `v4` can change if someone gains access to the repo containing that code.
 Renovate handles updates of the sha when new versions are releases.
 Read more about github actions exploits [this blog post from Palo Alto Networks](https://www.paloaltonetworks.com/blog/prisma-cloud/github-actions-worm-dependencies/)

 5. When the number of updates increase due to version pinning, consider using automerge on e.g. patch versions of dev dependencies.
-This can be done both with renovate or tools like bulldozer<sup><a href="#ref6">6</a></sup>.
+This can be done both with renovate or tools like bulldozer<sup><a href="#ref7">7</a></sup>.
 Take a good look at your test suite and ask yourself [do you have enough tests?](/misc/2024/10/20/how-much-is-just-enough.html).
 If the answer is no, consider writing some more tests before automerging anything.
 I would seriously discourage automerging without a cooldown/minimumReleaseAge setting.

 6. Consider also to group dependencies (e.g. we group `@type` deps in one group, linting deps in another) into fewer PRs to get better overview.